BRTNetwork/brt-lib/docs/index.md

 `xrpToDrops(xrp: string | BigNumber): string`

 Converts an BRT amount to drops.
 1 BRT = 1,000,000 drops, so 1 drop = 0.000001 BRT.
-This method is useful when converting amounts for use with the rippled API, which requires BRT amounts to be specified in drops.
+This method is useful when converting amounts for use with the brtd API, which requires BRT amounts to be specified in drops.

 ### Parameters